marciogualtieri/risk_model_builder/risk_model_api/README.md

 <kbd>![Risks App ER Diagram](../images/risks_er_diagram.png)</kbd>

-The ER diagram above has been generated from the app's models with [django-graphviz](https://code.google.com/archive/p/django-graphviz/).
+The ER diagram above has been generated from the Django models with [django-graphviz](https://code.google.com/archive/p/django-graphviz/).

-Another option would be generating the app's models from the a ER diagram (which could be created using [ArgoUML](http://argouml.tigris.org/) for instance) with [uml-to-django](https://code.google.com/archive/p/uml-to-django/).
+Another option would be generating the Django models from the an ER diagram (which could be created using [ArgoUML](http://argouml.tigris.org/)) with [uml-to-django](https://code.google.com/archive/p/uml-to-django/).
 I don't particularly like this option given that the generated code might not be compliant with the latest Django specs.

 Note that there is a separated entity for choices, which in principle could be an array.
 In fact, Django makes available [`ArrayField`](https://docs.djangoproject.com/en/2.0/ref/contrib/postgres/fields/#arrayfield).
-Unfortunately, `ArrayField` can only be used with a Postgres database and for this reason I opted for entity relationships with foreign keys instead.
+Unfortunately, `ArrayField` can only be used with a Postgres database and for this reason I opted for relationships with foreign keys instead.

 ## Schema Validation